- Before the meeting

-- Theater Style Demonstrations, Partnerships in Innovation, and ACMI Senior Member Presentations: Sessions are 90 minutes with two presentations per session at 45 minutes each.
+- System Demonstrations, Partnerships in Innovation, and ACMI Senior Member Presentations: Sessions are 90 minutes with two presentations per session at 45 minutes each.
 Authors have 35 to 40 minutes to present their work, with 5 to 10 minutes for questions and answers.

 - Workshops are two and a half hours long.
 AMIA strongly encourages directed, informal discussions.